Taking control of your anxiety

 - What do you feel in your stomach?

-But, by transitioning your focus, you can specialise in the 'comfortable' you.
+By transitioning your focus, you can specialise in the 'comfortable' you.
 A you that feels at peace, free of anxiety.
-Become a master at knowing the feelings that accompany this state of mind, so that you can use the skills you have perfected to stay in this state of mind.
+Become a master at knowing the feelings that accompany this state of mind, so that you can use the skills you have perfected to stay here.

-When you want to feel calm, recall the feelings that you are learning about.
-Remember what your arms felt like when you were deeply relaxed and imagine this feeling travelling through each arm, into your hands and fingers.
+When you want to feel calm, recall the feelings.
+Remember what your arms felt like when you paused.
+Imagine this feeling travelling through each arm, into your hands and fingers.
 Do the same for your legs, chest, and face.

 Use the power of your mind to recreate the feelings of calm.
 The more regularly you do this, the more likely it is to become your habitual state.